The Gala! Helping Earthdance Thrive.

 Although we’re not able to offer any full scholarships this year, we’re excited to offer up to 3 FULL JAM Equity & Access Discounts to individuals who feel part of an underrepresented and/or marginalized group in CI and have a relationship with CI.
 We know that for those who come from marginalized populations showing up to spaces filled with primarily privileged groups can be a challenge, and can feel vulnerable.

-Note: While Earthdance is making efforts to better support Equity & Access at all its events, this jam offers particularly strong support for diversity, equity, and inclusion through:
+Earthdance makes efforts to support Equity & Access at all its events, and we do this through:

 Housing Options

-Includes a bed in the Gratitude Lodge, Jam offerings, and food during the jam.
+Includes a bed in the Gratitude Lodge, event offerings, sauna & quarry access, and food during the event.

-Includes a spot to camp at Earthdance, Jam offerings, and food during the jam.
+Includes a spot to camp at Earthdance, event offerings, sauna & quarry access, and food during the event.

 Nine Mountain is NOT available.